11Naweed11/xod-docs/docs/guide/cpp-state/README.md

 # Dealing with State in C++

-Nodes outputs of which depend _solely_ on their inputs in at any point of time are cool.
-They easy to understand, test, and compose.
+Nodes outputs of which depend _solely_ on their inputs at any point in time are cool.
+They are easy to understand, test, and compose.
 But building a useful device using only such pure nodes is not realistic.
 Someone needs to keep state along program run time.